Kaid Mohamed: Later career

 Mohamed returned to the Welsh Premier League with Port Talbot Town in August 2015.

 He joined League Two side Accrington Stanley on non-contract terms in October 2015.
 Later in the month he returned to former club Bath City, despite having left under acrimonious circumstances four years previously, and scored on his returning debut for the club.
 He moved on to Eastleigh in January 2016.
-He scored his first goal for the "Spitfires" on 19 January, in a 3–2 FA Cup Third Round defeat to Championship Bolton Wanderers at the Macron Stadium.
+He scored his first goal for the "Spitfires" on 19 January, in a 3–2 FA Cup third round defeat to Championship Bolton Wanderers at the Macron Stadium.
 He was loaned out to National League North side Tamworth on 4 March.

-Mohamed signed with Southern League Premier Division club Kettering Town in August 2016, with manager Marcus Law stating that "I have gone out of my way to try to make this happen".
-He went 12 games without a goal for the "Poppies", before he joined National League South club Weston-super-Mare in October 2016.
-He picked up a muscle strain soon after signing and upon his recovery failed to dislodge regular first team players Dayle Grubb, Brad Ash and Gethyn Hill and so agreed to leave the club by mutual consent in January 2017.
+Mohamed signed with Southern League Premier Division club Kettering Town in August 2016, with the manager Marcus Law stating that "I have gone out of my way to try to make this happen".
+He went 12 games without a goal for the "Poppies" before he joined National League South club Weston-super-Mare in October 2016.
+He picked up a muscle strain soon after signing and upon his recovery failed to dislodge regular first-team players Dayle Grubb, Brad Ash and Gethyn Hill and so agreed to leave the club by mutual consent in January 2017.
 He returned to the National League South in August 2017, signing with Wealdstone.
 Two months later he rejoined former club Bath City.
 He signed a three-month contract with Chippenham Town in February 2018.
 He made nine appearances in the latter half of the 2017–18 season as the "Bluebirds" finished in 13th-place in the National League South.
 On 6 December 2018, he signed with Welsh Football League Division One club Haverfordwest County, also known as the "Bluebirds".
 He scored one goal in six matches for County during the 2018–19 season, before joining Goytre on 16 March.
 On 24 August 2019, he signed for Cymru South club Afan Lido.
 The club finished tenth in the 2019–20 season.

 In July 2022, Mohamed returned to Carmarthen Town for the 2022–23 Cymru South season after serving one year in prison for cocaine dealing.

 Style of play

 Mark Yates, speaking after signing Mohamed for Cheltenham Town in June 2011, stated that he possessed "physical strength, pace and power".
-He is able to play as a winger on either side of the pitch, and can also play as a forward.
+He could play as a winger on either side of the pitch, and could also play as a forward.

 Personal life

-Mohamed is an amateur rapper, and has performed raps on Soccer AM.
+Mohamed is an amateur rapper and has performed raps on Soccer AM.
 His grandfather was from Yemen.

+Legal troubles

-On 21 February 2021, Mohamed and his half brother were caught with £11,000 worth of cocaine at the house of his recently deceased mother in Cardiff; he was sentenced to 28 months in prison in July 2021.
+On 21 February 2021, Mohamed and his half-brother were caught with £11,000 worth of cocaine at the house of his recently deceased mother in Cardiff; he was sentenced to 28 months in prison in July 2021.
+In October 2023, he was sentenced to eleven years and six months in prison for conspiracy to supply class A cocaine.